Frontier Base 28 — Year 2559

 Doctor Alex Collin let his ax sink into the wood one more time, and then he stretched his back and shoulders toward the ever darkening sky.
 Sweat rolled down his forehead, and he wiped the back of his hand against it, pushing aside the lock of hair which curled down almost to his eyebrows.
 He didn’t have much time left before the dragons came looking for food.
 He better get Angie inside.
 He called to the huge wingdeer, and she trotted obediently to him, nudging him and then licking the sweat from his bare shoulder.

 Collin laughed and pushed her nose away.
-"Hey, that tickles."
+“Hey, that tickles.”
 He rubbed his face against her smooth neck, her mushroom brown hide the same color as his own hair.
-"Time to get you inside, Girl.
-You don't want anything to happen to the little guys."
-Angie still had three months to go before her calves were due, and Collin looked forward to the event.
-Births were always fun.
+“Time to get you inside, Girl.
+You don’t want anything to happen to the little guys.”
 Angie had been with him ten years now, and this would be her first calving.
+She still had three months to go before her calves were due.
+She’d apparently met a male wild wingdeer out of season, and although the event wasn’t planned, Collin was looking forward to having the calves.
+Births were always fun, and perhaps Quinn would enjoy a wingdeer of his own even though Collin knew Quinn would never ask.

 After he left Angie safely in the barn, he began stacking his new firewood behind the old.
 He didn’t really need the firewood, but chopping the trees back was the only way to make sure his garden received enough light.